 - According to Greek mythology, Aphrodite, the goddess of love and pleasure, was supposedly born in Cyprus.
 I wonder if halloumi has aphrodisiac properties, I kinda think it does.

-Pork chops, plums, halloumi, and Cherry Ancho Chili Sauce are today’s stars, and they’re nothing less than a dream team.
+Pork chops, plums, halloumi, and Raspberry Peach Chipotle Sauce are today’s stars, and they’re nothing less than a dream team.
 Your friends and family will love this dish, and you’ll have a new ace up your sleeve to take your grilling game to the next level.

 Interested in More Grilling Recipes?